 Gently fold half of the egg whites into the chocolate mixture using a spatula, then fold in the remaining half until fully combined.

-Line a 7-inch pan with parchment paper and butter it slightly so the paper sticks.
+Butter a 7-inch pan and then line with parchment paper so the paper sticks.
 Pour in the batter.

 Bake in a preheated oven at 350°F (175°C) for about 35 minutes, then let the cake cool completely.